 - BTEC, GCSE or equivalent high school diploma,

-- Good grades in Chemistry, Biology, Mathematics, and Physics,
+- High grades in Chemistry, Biology, Mathematics and Physics,

 - English language proficiency,

-- Biology, Chemistry, and English entrance exams (Online test options are also available),
+- Entrance exams in Biology, Chemistry and English (Online test options are also available),

-- Online interview with the institution to learn the motivation for choosing a profession,
+- Online interview with the institution to understand the motivation for choosing a profession,

 - Letter of recommendation or personal statement (optional),